MacroDave/bimets/README.md

 For now the data is just loaded in manually as a looooong list.

 There are also lots of other things I have probably done the long way because I am awful at R. If you see something done badly and now a better/faster/more efficient way please edit them for me!

+#Update: Added third version which loads the data into R from an xslx file instead of manually hardcoding the values (BIMETS_MARTIN_LOAD)